jackson951/React-Developer-Utils/notes/ecosystem/testing-library.md

 ---

-✅ **Summary**
+## ✅ Summary

-> Test your React components the way users use them — not how they’re built.
+> Test your React components the way users use them — not how they're built.
 > Use **React Testing Library** for accessibility-first, maintainable tests.
 > Combine it with **MSW** and **Vitest/Jest** for a production-grade test setup.